-The first step in reloading a shell is to inspect your hulls for flaws.
+The first step in shotshell reloading is to inspect your hulls for flaws.
 A modern hull has a certain lifespan and, barring some specific injury – being stepped on, for instance – it should last a dozen shots or perhaps more.

 The natural tendency with reloaders is to push a hull’s lifespan.
 It is better for performance however, and for your own peace of mind to discard a hull at its first sign of wear or irregularity.
 If the crimp looks like it is developing a crack, or the plastic seems to be separating from the brass base, or there is anything out-of-the-ordinary about the hull that causes you to look twice at it, discard it.